Xyra77/PHP-Decoder/README.md

 This license shall be governed by and construed in accordance with the laws of the jurisdiction in which Xyra Company is established.

-For permission requests or commercial licensing, contact: [Your Contact Email/Telegram]
+For permission requests or commercial licensing, contact: [Xyra77@proton.me]